 Spring Orientation is required for incoming freshman and transfer students admitted to The University of Texas at Austin for the spring semester.
-Your orientation program has been designed to be as informational and helpful as possible.
 Our goal is to provide you with the resources you need to succeed academically and find your place in the UT Austin community.

-Spring Orientation will be completely virtual on Monday, January 11, and Tuesday, January 12, before classes start for the spring semester.
+Spring Orientation will be on Monday, January 10, and Tuesday, January 11, before classes start for the spring semester.
+All required programming will take place virtually and optional programming will be held online and in-person, on-campus at UT Austin.
 Please make plans accordingly so that you can participate in both required and optional programming throughout your session to get the most out of your orientation experience.

 Registration for Spring Orientation closes on Jan.
-4 at 11:59 p.m.
-Register for 2021 Spring Orientation here.
+3 at 11:59 p.m.

-Your day will begin with a quick introduction to your Orientation Advisor (OA) and a meet and greet with your fellow peers.
-OAs will provide a general overview of what to expect and share tips on how to best navigate a successful orientation experience.
+Your day will begin with a meet and greet with your fellow peers.
+Orientation Advisors (OAs) will provide a general overview of what to expect and share tips on how to best navigate a successful orientation experience.

 Next you will attend your College Meeting with your college or school, where you’ll learn more about college requirements and expectations, degree plans, and how to use the course registration system.